DT Jordan Davis runs for TD as No. 1 Georgia rolls, 56-7

 Brock Bowers had two touchdown catches and four Georgia players, including Davis, had scoring runs.
 Zamir White ran for 83 yards, including a 40-yard touchdown, on only four carries.

 Daniels, who began the season as the starter, took over in the second quarter and added a 7-yard touchdown pass to Bowers.
-Carson Beck, Georgia’s third-string quarterback, took over in the second half after Georgia led 49-0 and added the Bulldogs’ fourth scoring pass.
+Carson Beck, Georgia’s third-string quarterback, took over in the second half after Georgia led 49-0 and added the Bulldogs’ fourth scoring pass to tight end Brett Seither.

 Georgia’s defense, which recorded back-to-back shutouts over Vanderbilt and Arkansas in the first half of the season, began the day leading the nation with only 7.6 points allowed per game.